SM12345678/DeepLearningFinalProject/README.md

 # Deep Learning Final Project
-(Waste Recycling with Improved Object Detection):
+Waste Recycling with Improved Object Detection

 Large images pose a problem for the conventional object detection techniques.
 Object detection techniques like R-CNN, SSD are